 Are the rich really so different from everyone else?

-Some say we’re all the same.
-After all, we all put our pants on one leg at a time, and no one’s immune to inconveniences like the common cold.
+After all, we all put on our pants one leg at a time.
+And no one’s immune to nuisances like the common cold or hangovers.

-But in at least one big way, the rich really are different.
+But in at least one important way, the rich really are different.

-Then I’ll show you how to make yourself wealthier in the same way.
+Then I’ll reveal how to make yourself richer.

 An Alternative to Stocks and Bonds

-You see, according to new research from Motley Fool, the rich mainly invest in “alternative assets.”
+You see, according to the Motley Fool, the rich mainly invest in “alternative assets.”

 In 2020, the wealthy had about 50% of their assets in these alternative investments, and just 31% in stocks.
 The remainder was made up of bonds and cash.

 For starters, investing in alternative assets provides diversification.
-So even if the stock market crashes, these assets can keep growing in value.
+So even if the stock market and the bond market keep crashing, these assets can keep growing in value.

-Furthermore, they can offer a hedge against inflation.
+Furthermore, alternative assets can offer a hedge against inflation.
 In inflationary times like we’re in today, that’s a valuable trick.